 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from adverse changes in interest rates.
-As of March 31, 2014, we had cash equivalents of \$6.8 million, consisting of interest-bearing money market accounts, and \$2.5 million of short-term investments, consisting of commercial paper and highly rated corporate bonds.
+As of September 30, 2013, we had cash equivalents of \$5.0 million, consisting of interest-bearing money market accounts and prime money market funds.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
-Our short-term investments are subject to interest rate risk and will fall in value if market interest rates increase.
-Due to the short-term maturities of our cash equivalents and the low-risk profile of our short-term investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents or short-term investments.
+Due to the short-term maturities of our cash equivalents and the low-risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents.